shivannis/xandr-docs-public/xandr-docs/articles/monetize/universal-pixel-rule-conditions.md

 ---
-title: Microsoft Monetize - Rule conditions
+title: Microsoft Monetize - Universal Pixel Rule conditions
 description: In this article, find a list of rule condition types and their descriptions for universal pixels. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Rule conditions
+# Microsoft Monetize - Universal Pixel rule conditions

 This document contains a list of rule condition types and their descriptions along with condition elements, comparisons, and keywords for universal pixels.